I used a secured credit card to get my credit up from the lowest point it’d been. Here’s how you can do the same.

 A few years ago, I drove my credit into a ditch.
 My secured credit card got me out of it.
 Read on to learn how it happened and how you can increase your score with a secured credit card.

-How a secured card became a lifeline for my credit
+How much will a secured credit card raise my score?

-As for my secured card, I was using it very cautiously.
-Originally, my credit limit was $200, and Capital One increased it to $500 after six on-time payments.
+I used my secured card very cautiously.
+Originally, my credit limit was $200, although Capital One increased it to $500 after six on-time payments.
 I mostly put minor charges on the card here and there and paid them off right away to keep my credit utilization low.

-Sure, there has been more to my credit rebuilding strategy than just one secured credit card, but it was the crucial first step.
-My secured card jump-started my credit.
+Sure, there has been more to my credit rebuilding strategy than just one secured credit card.
+I used Experian Boost, took out a new car loan and added more cards to the mix.
+But it was my secured card that jump-started my credit.

 Whether you’re starting to build your credit from scratch or, like myself, trying to fix it after a series of credit mistakes, a secured credit card can offer help.